Musée des Moulages

 The museum, which followed the successive relocations of the Faculty of Letters, was installed in the 1960s in a specially designed building in the heart of the new Paul-Valéry University.

-Scientific and cultural correspondents
+Scientific and Cultural Correspondents

-• Géraldine MALLET, Professor: activities related to Medieval Art
+• Géraldine MALLET, Professor, Medieval Art History

-• Jean-François PINCHON, Professor: activities related to Contemporary Art
+• Jean-François PINCHON, Professor, Contemporary Art History

-• Isabelle RÉGEN, Research Engineer: activities related to Egyptology
+• Isabelle RÉGEN, Research Engineer, Ancient Egypt

 Partnership agreements